MascarenhasV/kaggle-bcwd/README.md

 As we see in the plot below, the active learner clearly outperforms the random learner.
 We see the best results when the active learner just used 270 queried labels with an accuracy of 98.94%  (error rate = 0.0106).
 ![alt text](https://github.com/MascarenhasV/kaggle-bcwd/blob/master/plots/plot.png "Active vs. Random Learner")

-In almost all cases (without random seeds), the active learner performed better than the random one.
+In almost all cases (without random seeds), the active learner did better than the random learner.
+We also keep track of the best model in case the active learner overfits after achieving the best results.